joanms/recipe-database/README.md

 I conducted manual tests of the application as follows:

 1. Cross-browser and Device Compatibility
-    1. Play the game on Chrome, Edge, Firefox and Opera browsers to ensure that it works on all of them.
+    1. Test the app on Chrome, Edge, Firefox and Opera browsers to ensure that it works on all of them.
-    2. Play the game on a desktop, laptop, tablet and smartphone to ensure that it works on all devices.
+    2. Test the app on a desktop, laptop, tablet and smartphone to ensure that it works on all devices.

 2. Responsiveness
-    1. Check the game in responsive mode with Chrome Developer Tools to ensure that the size and position of elements adjusts correctly.
+    1. View the app in responsive mode with Chrome Developer Tools to ensure that the size and position of elements adjusts correctly.
-    2. Check the game on a desktop, laptop, tablet and smartphone to ensure that it displays correctly.
-On large screens, the navbar appears at the top right of the page.
-On smaller screens, it appears below the main heading, and the size of all text is reduced to avoid overflow.
+    2. View the app on a desktop, laptop, tablet and smartphone to ensure that it displays correctly.

+3. Adding Recipes
+    For all recipes:
+    1. Click on the "Add a Recipe" link in the navbar.
+    2. Ensure that the form appears correctly.
+    3. Attempt to submit the form with required fields blank and ensure that I'm prompted to fill them.
+    4. Submit a fully completed form.
+    5. Click on the link to the new recipe in the list of recipes that appears.
+    6. Ensure that the page showing that recipe loads correctly, with all entered details appearing.
+    7. Ensure that all the recipe details have been saved in the database.

+4. Searching for Recipes
+    1.

-3. Viewing Recipes
+5. Viewing Recipes
     1. Click on the 'View All Recipes' link in the navbar.
     2. Ensure that all recipes in the database are listed on the page that loads.
     3. Click on each recipe in the list in turn